Frequently Asked Questions

 23. What should I do to accept an offer or a conditional offer?

-indicate your acceptance and settle the initial fee or tuition fee before the "last day for payment" shown in the Notice of Offer; and
+indicate your acceptance and settle the initial fee before the "last day for payment" shown in the first debit note of your Notice of Offer;

 Otherwise, you will be considered as having given up your study place which will be offered to another applicant.